voxpupuli/puppet-hiera/REFERENCE.md

 Data type: `Any`

 The version of deep_merge to install.
-Accepts 'installed', 'latest', '2.0.7', etc. Default: undef
+Accepts 'installed', 'latest', '2.0.7', etc.

 Default value: `undef`